qdevelopergithub/LAMP/docs/Parameters.md

 ### vNetAddressSpace

-Address range for the Moodle virtual network and various subnets - presumed /16 for a newly created vnet in case customVnetId is blank.
+Address range for the Lamp virtual network and various subnets - presumed /16 for a newly created vnet in case customVnetId is blank.
 Further subneting (a number of */24 subnets starting from the xxx.yyy.zzz.0/24 will be created on a newly created vnet or your BYO-vnet (specified in customVnetId parameter).

 Type: string